YeshwanthRajSelvaraj/Sentiment-Analysis-Project-GRU-Model/README.md

-# Sentiment-Analysis-Project-GRU-Model-
- The project uses Word2Vec embeddings for text representation and employs a GRU network for sentiment classification.
-# Sentiment Analysis Model (GRU)
+# Sentiment Classification Using GRU (Gated Recurrent Unit)

 ## Overview
-This repository contains a **Sentiment Analysis** model built using **GRU (Gated Recurrent Unit)** to classify movie reviews from the IMDB dataset into **positive** and **negative** sentiments.
-The model processes textual data by leveraging **Word2Vec embeddings** and performs sentiment classification with high accuracy.
+This project demonstrates the implementation of a **Sentiment Classification Model** using **GRU (Gated Recurrent Unit)**, a variant of Recurrent Neural Networks (RNN).
+The model is designed to classify textual data into two categories: **positive** and **negative** sentiments.
+The model leverages **Word2Vec embeddings** to represent words as high-dimensional vectors, which capture the contextual meaning of words within the text.
+This deep learning-based approach is highly effective for text classification tasks such as **sentiment analysis**, where understanding the semantics of text is crucial.

+Sentiment analysis plays a significant role in industries like **social media monitoring**, **product reviews**, and **customer feedback**, providing organizations with valuable insights into customer opinions.
+The model implemented in this project can be used to analyze and classify sentiments in various forms of textual data.

-## Features
+## Key Features

-- **Text Preprocessing**: The text data is cleaned and tokenized by removing stopwords and non-alphabetical characters.
+- **Text Preprocessing**: The model includes a robust text preprocessing pipeline that involves cleaning the text data by removing special characters, stopwords, and converting the text to lowercase.
+This helps in eliminating noise from the dataset and improving the quality of training data.

+- **Word2Vec Embeddings**: Text data is converted into vector representations using **Word2Vec** embeddings.
+These embeddings help capture the semantic relationships between words, allowing the model to better understand the meaning and context behind the words.

+- **GRU-based Model**: The model uses **GRU (Gated Recurrent Unit)**, a type of Recurrent Neural Network (RNN).
+GRUs are particularly effective for sequential data like text, where the temporal or sequential nature of words is important.
+This allows the model to learn and capture the dependencies between words over a sequence of text.

-- **Word2Vec Embedding**: The model uses a **Word2Vec** model trained on the IMDB dataset to convert text data into numerical embeddings.
+- **Efficient Model Training**: The model is trained on the dataset using **PyTorch** and optimized using **Adam optimizer** with **cross-entropy loss** for binary classification.

-- **GRU-based Sentiment Classifier**: A **GRU** model is employed for sentiment classification, utilizing a 2-layer architecture to learn and predict sentiment from the embeddings.
-- **Model Evaluation**: The trained model is evaluated using a test dataset, providing an accuracy score of sentiment classification.
+- **Performance Evaluation**: The model’s performance is evaluated using **accuracy**, a common metric for classification tasks.
+This gives a measure of how well the model generalizes to unseen data.

-## Key Components
-1. **Data Loading**: Loads the IMDB dataset containing reviews and sentiment labels.
-2. **Text Cleaning**: Cleans and preprocesses the text data (removes stopwords, non-alphabetic characters).
-3. **Word2Vec Training**: Trains a Word2Vec model to generate embeddings for each word in the reviews.
-4. **GRU Model**: The GRU-based deep learning model classifies the sentiment based on the input embeddings.
-5. **Model Evaluation**: The performance of the model is evaluated on a separate test dataset, and accuracy is reported.

-## Installation

-### Prerequisites
+## Prerequisites

-- Python 3.6+
-- Required libraries:
+To run this project, ensure you have the following installed on your machine:

-  - `torch`
+- **Python 3.6+**
-  - `torchvision`
+- **PyTorch**
-  - `pandas`
+- **Pandas**
-  - `numpy`
+- **NumPy**
-  - `gensim`
+- **Gensim**
-  - `nltk`
+- **NLTK**
-  - `sklearn`
+- **Scikit-learn**

-To install the required libraries, use the following command:
+To install the necessary Python libraries, use the following:

 ```bash
 pip install -r requirements.txt